Have you been ‘treating’ or ‘solving’ bad sleep? (Vault 5-Part Sleep Clarity Series: Part 2)

 These approaches rebuild the system’s capacity to function without external support.
 They don’t just manage symptoms or prevent worsening—they restore the underlying architecture that prevents the problem from happening again.

-The Sleep Parallel: Why Comprehensive Protocols Still Leave Us Awake at 3 AM
+Why Do Comprehensive Sleep Protocols Still Leave You Awake at 3 A.M.?

 Think about the most common strategies: blue light blockers, cooling mattresses, new pillows, meditation tracks, white noise machines…